ngsnethawarya/security-is-context/README.md

 What happened before matters.
 What usually happens matters.

-Security starts when context is added.
+Always Security starts when context is added.